Trump signs bill imposing sanctions on Russia

-President Trump has signed a new package of sanctions against Russia, Iran and North Korea that the Senate approved last week, according to a senior administration official.
+President Trump has signed a new package of sanctions against Russia, Iran and North Korea, but issued a blistering statement insisting that the bill encroaches on the executive branch’s ability to conduct foreign policy.

-Trump will also issue a signing statement questioning whether the legislation interferes with the president's right to conduct foreign policy, said the official, who was not authorized to speak publicly.
+"Since this bill was first introduced, I have expressed my concerns to Congress about the many ways it improperly encroaches on executive power, disadvantages American companies, and hurts the interests of our European allies," Trump wrote in a statement as he signed the bill, which the Senate approved last week.

-Secretary of State Rex Tillerson said Tuesday that neither he nor Trump were particularly happy with the sanctions bill.
+While Trump said his administration worked with Congress to make the bill better, he notes the legislation "remains seriously flawed – particularly because it encroaches on the executive branch’s authority to negotiate."

-The legislation bars Trump from easing or waiving the penalties on Russia unless Congress agrees.
+The legislation, which overwhelmingly passed both houses of Congress, bars Trump from easing or waiving the penalties on Russia unless Congress agrees.

-Congressional lawmakers have said Trump had little choice but to sign the bill, given the fact Trump and aides are under scrutiny over possible ties to Russia in the wake of its efforts last year to influence the presidential election.
+Lawmakers have said Trump had little choice but to sign the bill, given the fact Trump and aides are under scrutiny over possible ties to Russia in the wake of its efforts last year to influence the presidential election.
+Congress could have easily overridden any possible Trump veto of this popular bill.

 Trump had previously objected to the curbs on his ability to ease sanctions on Russia, a possibility he has raised in the past.